-Margaret Marsh is a Distinguished Professor of History and University Professor at Rutgers, where she divides her time between the Faculty of Arts and Sciences on the Camden campus and the Institute for Health, Health Care Policy, and Aging Research on the New Brunswick campus.
-From 1998 to 2011 she served in several leadership positions at the university, most recently as Executive Dean of the Faculty of Arts and Sciences at Rutgers-Camden.
-For more than two years, from 2007 to 2009, she served as Interim Chancellor of the Camden Campus.
+Margaret Marsh holds the title of University Professor at Rutgers University and divides her time between the Faculty of Arts and Sciences on the Camden campus and the Institute for Health, Health Care Policy, and Aging Research on the New Brunswick campus of Rutgers Biomedical and Health Sciences (RBHS).
+She has served twice as Chancellor of Rutgers University–Camden on an interim basis, most recently from 2020 to 2021.
+From 1998 to 2011, she served in several senior leadership positions at the university, including Dean of the Faculty of Arts and Sciences and the Graduate School at Rutgers-Camden (1998-2007 and 2009-2010), Executive Dean (2010-2011), and, as noted, Chancellor (2007-2009).

-Her record of service to her profession and the community has included serving on numerous non-profit boards and committees including the Richard Stockton Foundation from 1977-1981 (as Vice-President); the New Jersey Humanities Council (1983-1990); the College Outcomes Evaluation Committee of the New Jersey Department of Higher Education (1986-1988); the Board of Directors of the Urban History Association (1994 -1997; and the American College of Obstetricians and Gynecologists Selection Committee for History Fellows (1990 – present).
-She was a Liaison Officer for the Faculty Resources Network for the Ford Foundation and New York University in 1984 and 1985 and has chaired several prize committees and nominating committees for various professional organizations.
-She has chaired the Finance Committee of the American Association for the History of Medicine and currently serves as Treasurer for the organization.
-She also serves as Treasurer and Member of the Executive Committee of Planned Parenthood of Southern New Jersey and was recently elected to the Board of Managers for Moore College of Art and Design.
-She served as a consultant for the film, Emma Goldman: An Exceedingly Dangerous Woman.
-She has appeared on the Discovery Health Channel and in the American Experience documentary on the birth-control pill for PBS.
-Other national media experience includes interviews for NPR and service as a consultant and on-camera interviewee for the American Experience documentary on the history of In Vitro Fertilization.
+Professor Marsh’s record of service to her profession and the community has included serving on numerous non-profit boards and committees including the Richard Stockton Foundation from 1977-1981 (as Vice-President); the New Jersey Humanities Council (1983-1990); the College Outcomes Evaluation Committee of the New Jersey Department of Higher Education (1986-1988); the Board of Directors of the Urban History Association (1994 -1997; and the American College of Obstetricians and Gynecologists Selection Committee for History Fellows (1990 – 2018).
+She served as Liaison Officer for the Faculty Resources Network for the Ford Foundation and New York University in 1984 and 1985 and has chaired several prize committees and nominating committees for various professional organizations.
+She has chaired the Finance Committee of the American Association for the History of Medicine and served as Treasurer for the organization.
+She also served as Treasurer and Member of the Executive Committee of Planned Parenthood of Southern New Jersey until its merger in October of 2016 and is a member of the Board of Trustees of Moore College of Art and Design.
+She served as a consultant for the film, Emma Goldman: An Exceedingly Dangerous Woman, has been interviewed on various topics by NPR and the Discovery Health Channel.
+She also appeared in two PBS American Experience documentaries, one on the birth control pill and the other on in vitro fertilization.
+For the latter program, she also served as a consultant.